esmanue/Self-Learning-Feedback-Classification-System/README.md

 ## 🔧 Features

+## 🔧 Features

 - Text classification using a trained machine learning model
 - Feedback mechanism to correct wrong predictions
 - Backend with Django REST Framework
+  > ⚠️ Before running the backend or frontend, make sure to run the training script (e.g. `overview.py`) to generate the `classifier.pkl` and `vectorizer.pkl` files.
 - Simple frontend built with React
 - Cleaned and vectorized text using TF-IDF
 - Feedback stored for future model updates

 ---